mniedrauer/TCO476-class/troubleshooting.md

   My advice is to always spray the pan with more non-stick spray after removing the pancakes; especially if you are using batter with chocolate chips, or blueberries.
 If your pancake gets stuck, just scrape it off as best as you can.

   ---

+4.**What is a good way to clean up burned-n pancakes?**

+  ---
+  Fill the pan with about 2 - 3 inches of water.
+Add 1/4 cup of baking soda.
+Bring the mixture to a boil and allow to simmer rapidly for 15 minutes.
+After a half hour, wash the pot or pan as usual, gently scrubbing.
+If the burnt residue is stubborn, simply repeat the process.

+  ---